-M/C at pedal - apply anti-seize lubricant to the shank bolt threads - from outboard to inboard install bolt, pedal, flat washer, rod-end, top-lock nut (not nylok nut).
+M/C at pedal - from outboard to inboard... bolt, pedal, flat washer, rod-end, nylok nut.
 Do not reverse the orientation of the hardware at this location.
-The non-threaded portion of the shank bolt at this location will provide better support going through the pedal.
+The non-threaded portion of the shank at this location will provide better support going through the pedal.